-Maine law generally allows aggrieved persons to appeal final Commissioner or Board licensing decisions to Maine's Superior Court, see 38 M.R.S.A. § 346(1); 06-096 CMR 2; 5 M.R.S.A. § 11001; & M.R.
+Maine law generally allows aggrieved persons to appeal final Commissioner or Board licensing decisions to Maine's Superior Court (see 38 M.R.S. § 346(1); 06-096 C.M.R. ch.
+2; 5 M.R.S. § 11001; and M.R.
 Civ.
-P 80C.
+P. 80C).
 A party's appeal must be filed with the Superior Court within 30 days of receipt of notice of the Board's or the Commissioner's decision.
 For any other person, an appeal must be filed within 40 days of the date the decision was rendered.
-Failure to file a timely appeal will result in the Board's or the Commissioner's decision becoming final.

 An appeal to court of a license decision regarding an expedited wind energy development, a general permit for an offshore wind energy demonstration project, or a general permit for a tidal energy demonstration project may only be taken directly to the Maine Supreme Judicial Court.
-See 38 M.R.S.A. § 346(4).
+See 38 M.R.S. § 346(4).